andrewhu02/Hu-COSI159A/assignment_01/README.md

 2. Install pytorch: https://pytorch.org/get-started/locally/
 3. I have written the download of mnist into the code, please enjoy it.
 Use python main.py to run the code.

+Task2:
+Please call ResNet50 from the package torchvision